 ShipStation also integrates with several couriers, including USPS, UPS and FedEx, to automate other important shipping services.
 It can save a one-person operation hours of work every week and a big business from the cost of hiring additional staff.

-I asked Mike Dash, one of my coworkers here at ChannelReply, about his experience using ShipStation for Plumburs.
+I asked Mike Dash, our CEO here at ChannelReply, about his experience using ShipStation for Plumburs.
 “It has helped Plumburs to easily and effectively manage shipping in the most cost-efficient manner,” he said.
 Since Plumburs sells on eBay and Amazon in addition to its own site, it’s an enormous timesaver.